Skip to content

 Similarly, students in year 12 who decide they want to study for a degree in a mathematically-rich subject area such as engineering, science, computing, finance/economics, and mathematics itself, should also have the opportunity of AS Further Mathematics in year 13.

 Schools and colleges can help provide information and raise awareness about the benefits of studying A level Further Mathematics.
-The FMSPW can support schools and colleges to promote the uptake of Further Mathematics.
+The MSPW can support schools and colleges to promote the uptake of Further Mathematics.

 Advantages of Studying Further Mathematics